steakscience/UWBathrooms/_reviews/paccar-1st-floor.md

 photo_date:

 ---
-Salutations to all UWBathrooms readers!
+Salutations to all UW Bathrooms readers!

 As some recent posts alluded, the University of Washington is presently involved in that unique bastion of Panhellenic service and inter-fraternal harmony: Greek Week.
 With that in mind, I hope all you frat-tanked readers “pre-funked” for this review: it’s the Paccar Hall bathroom _drinking game_.